An updated version of this training launched on March 30th, 2021.

 This training is the first of two that address health literacy and public health.
 After completing this training, it is recommended that you enroll in Health Literacy & Public Health: Strategies for Addressing Low Health Literacy.

 This training contains four sections.
-The content and activities demonstrate how the public’s literacy skills affect interactions with medical and public health staff.
+The content and activities demonstrate how the public's literacy skills affect interactions with health care providers as well as public health professionals.

 After completing the course, the learner will be able to: